 Is it actually a downside of the Ecofans?

-Well, all fans with a Peltier module lose this point to the Stirling engine powered fans which can be placed anywhere on the stove.
+Well, all fans with a Peltier module lose this point to the Stirling engine powered fans.

 All Caframo stove fans can have their motor replaced with a replacement kit, which is available if they break down after their warranty.
 Nearly all manufacturers offer a replacement kit for their fans or provide an inexpensive refurbishment service.

 By the way, there’s an interesting issue related to the Ecofan warranty.
 As the Ecofans are distributed through the official partners only, your warranty claim won’t be accepted if you bought your Ecofan from an unofficial seller or an online auctioner.
 Things go really bad if you bought the Caframo fan abroad for a reasonable price, as you will need to send your fan back to the official distributor in that country to have it repaired.
 This might sound strange, but the official distributors have their own warranty policy which varies from one country to another, so, an Ecofan bought in Ireland is covered by a 1 year warranty, whereas UK customers are granted two years’ warranty for the same product (unless there’s a multiplied mistake on the Irish official website)!

 Every Ecofan model is available with three blade colors to choose from.
 It’s great to have a choice but this feature is rather useless when the fan is running.